nmaguiar/openaf-docs/docs/guides/beginner/introduction-to-streams-in-openaf.md

 ---
 layout: default
-title: "Beginner: Introduction to streams in OpenAF"
+title: Introduction to streams in OpenAF
-parent: Guides
+parent: Beginner
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Introduction to streams in OpenAF